 Upcoding, Chart Review, Chart Mining and Other Ways Medicare Risk Scores are Fraudulently Increased

 In many cases, Medicare Advantage plans defraud Medicare by claiming risk-adjustment payments for medical conditions that their members were not treated for and may not even have.
+Program of All-Inclusive Care for the Elderly (PACE) plans also can cheat Medicare in that same way.
 These fraudulent practices are violations of the False Claims Act and could be investigated and stopped if a whistleblower files a "qui tam" (whistleblower) lawsuit.
 If any funds are recovered as a result of the qui tam lawsuit, the whistleblower will receive a reward.

-Risk-adjustment fraud by Medicare Advantage plans can take several forms, including:
+Risk-adjustment fraud by Medicare Advantage and PACE plans can take several forms, including:

 - Upcoding members' diagnoses to exaggerate the severity of the members' condition (claiming that they are sicker than they really are) in order to submit to CMS a diagnosis code that risk adjusts or a more serious diagnosis code that risk adjusts at a higher rate (i.e., has a higher risk score or larger risk multiplier), and thereby allows the Medicare Advantage plan to improperly increase the amount of the per member per month (pm/pm) capitation rate it receives for such members.